Alaska Apostille Services — Fast & Simple Mail-In Processing

 Alaska Documents & Requirements (Handled for You)

-We assist with apostille requests for a wide range of Alaska-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-We assist customers statewide, including Birmingham, Huntsville, Mobile, Montgomery, Tuscaloosa, and other Alaska cities.
+We assist with apostille requests for a wide range of Alaska-issued documents, including birth certificates, marriage certificates, death certificates, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+We serve customers throughout Alaska, including Anchorage, Juneau, Fairbanks, Wasilla, Kenai, Ketchikan, Sitka, and other cities statewide.

-Apostilles for Alaska-issued documents are issued by the Alaska Secretary of State.
-Certain documents, such as Alaska birth and death certificates, must be certified copies issued by the Alaska Department of Public Health before an apostille can be applied.
+Apostilles for Alaska-issued documents are issued by the Alaska Lieutenant Governor.
+Certain documents, such as Alaska birth and death certificates, must be official certified copies before an apostille can be applied.
+Alaska only authenticates original signatures.
+Photocopies are not acceptable.

-For documents that require notarization, Alaska requires notarization by an Alaska-commissioned notary public.
+For documents that require notarization, Alaska requires the document to be properly notarized by a commissioned Alaska notary public for apostille purposes.
 We review notarizations carefully to confirm they meet state requirements.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.